tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Incomplete

-`Upload-Incomplete` is an Item Structured Header.
+`Upload-Incomplete` is an Item Structured Header indicating whether the corresponding upload is considered complete.
 Its value MUST be a boolean.
 Its ABNF is

 ```
 Upload-Incomplete = sf-boolean
 ```

-The value of the `Upload-Incomplete` header MUST be true.

 # Redirection